A Quantum Gate Architecture via Teleportation and Entanglement: Arbitrary many-qubit unitary operations with QGATE

-The other diagonal terms differ from this by minus signs on the operators $Z_1\mathbb{I}_2$, $\mathbb{I}_1Z_2$, and/or $Z_1Z_2$.
-Consequently, all diagonal terms for a fixed number of qubits $N$ can be implemented in a single algorithmic step in QGATE.
+The other diagonal terms differ from this by sign of the operators $Z_1\mathbb{I}_2$, $\mathbb{I}_1Z_2$, and/or $Z_1Z_2$.
+As the terms all commute, all diagonal terms for a fixed number of qubits $N$ can be implemented in a single algorithmic step in QGATE.

 Next, we construct Pauli strings for terms with a single bit flip.
-Since the Hamiltonian and Pauli strings are Hermitian, we instead consider
+Since the Hamiltonian and Pauli strings are Hermitian, we consider

 with

 {The terms in Eq.~\eqref{eq:projector0001} are not generally implementable in a single step of QGATE as they do not all commute with each other}.
 As a result, each single flip term will require the implementation of $O(2^N)$ terms using the Pauli string approach.
 It is a similar story for the two flips operators with